google/certificate-maker/README.md

 ./certificates/intermediaries/ can be used to reference them during the creation of PDF certificates.

+## Creating a Data Source

+Data sources can be Google Sheets or locally stored CSV files.
+Every data source is assumed to begin with a single header row which specifies column names, followed by the actual data.

+Further, every data source should have two special columns: Template and File.
+Data in the Template column specifies which template should be used for a given row.
+The File column should, initially, contain no data, and is where Certificate Maker will save a path or URL to the resulting PDF file for each row.

 ## Notes

 This is not an official Google product.